 Continue your studies in the culinary arts after completing the 18 week long course, Certificate in Cookery, Foundation.
 Gain the specialist skills you need to start an exciting career in the culinary arts and graduate with industry recognised and respected qualifications in this 36 week long advanced course.

 The Advanced Certificate in Cookery consists of two semesters.
-Semester One covers the NZ Certificate in Cookery (Foundation) Level 3 and Semester Two builds on these foundation skills.
+Semester One covers the Certificate in Cookery, Foundation and Semester Two builds on these foundation skills.
 Speed, accuracy and consistency are characteristics that you will develop.
 As your confidence grows you learn to correct mistakes, adjust seasoning and enjoy experimenting with flavours.

 Following on from what you've learnt in the Foundation course you will learn a variety of specialist culinary and kitchen management subject areas.